HobnobMancer/cazy_webscraper/docs/source/index.rst

 Best practice
 -------------

-When performing a series of many, automated, repeated calls to a server it is polite to do this when internet traffic is lowest *at the server*.
+When performing a series of many automated, repeated calls to a server it is polite to do this when internet traffic is lowest *at the server*.
 This is typically at the weekend and overnight.

 The webscraper can appear to run slowly but this may be due to the bandwidth at the CAZy server, or server speed. ``cazy_webscraper`` provides a progress bar to reassure the user that the webscraper is working.